 A great story in the book of Acts illustrates this principle.
 In Acts 10, we meet Cornelius, a well respected Roman who becomes the first Gentile to accept Jesus and join the young church.
 Let’s examine what verses 2-4 have to say about him:

 2 He and all his family were devout and God-fearing; he gave generously to those in need and prayed to God regularly.
 3 One day at about three in the afternoon he had a vision.
 He distinctly saw an angel of God, who came to him and said, “Cornelius!”

 4 Cornelius stared at him in fear.
 “What is it, Lord?” he asked.

-When we care for the poor, we’re not just giving money to people or organizations.
-Rather, we’re offering up sacrifices to heaven.
-Those gifts get God’s attention, and move His heart.
+When we give to people in need, we’re offering sacrifices to heaven.
+Those gifts get God’s attention.
+And they move His heart.